We encourage Theater students to study abroad during their junior or senior year or during the summer.

 The Shakespeare Programme is a fall semester program which offers theater and drama studies in London and Stratford-upon-Avon in England, featuring regular theater visits.
 Students earn from twelve to eighteen semester hours of credit by taking a combination of studio and theory courses taught by British academics and actors.
 All courses are Skidmore courses and fulfill a variety of English and Theatre requirements (TH230, TH334, TH140, Dramatic Literature).
 There is no production component in this program.
 One week is spent in Stratford-upon-Avon and many students have managed to see over 60 productions during the semester.
 One week is free for travel elsewhere.

-The London Theatre Program - British American Dramatic Academy (BADA) offers a fall theatre training program in London, England.
+The London Theatre Program - British American Dramatic Academy (BADA) offers a spring advanced theatre training program in London, England.
 Students take an array of acting courses and participate in semester-end productions led by professional directors from the London stage.
-Students may also apply to the spring semester in BADA's advanced program which also involves production work.
+Students who have been in The Shakespeare Programme are eligible for this program which also involves production work.

 The National Theater Institute offers a semester-long program at the Eugene O'Neill Theater Center in Waterford, Connecticut in both the fall and spring semesters.
 In this accredited program offered each semester, students work together on a series of courses and projects in acting, directing, design, movement, voice and playwriting under the guidance of a professional faculty.

 The O'Neill Moscow Art Theatre Semester is an international program offered by NTI every fall at the Moscow Art Theatre in Russia.